ALERT: Nominations for new officers is now closed (as of 5PM Sunday, Sept. 7th)

 If you missed the May Members Briefing, the May Community Meeting, or the June field trip or the July 3rd display regarding the disposition of the Lincoln Avenue parcel, you can still review the Power Point presentation by clicking here.
 It was prepared by a crackerjack subcommittee of the Property Committee comprised of Pam Eliason, Mark Ringiewicz, and Stu Latessa.
 E. Jenny Flannagan of the Warren Land Trust assisted the team given her experience as a professional real estate appraiser.

 There will be a vote on Sunday, September 14th at the last community meeting of the season.
+Please see the Happenings section of the website to see subsequent records and recommendations.

 Coastal Zone Survey Underway